Tudor Dixon: Fiscal policy

 Dixon supports tax cuts, especially by ending the state's flat income tax of 4.25%, which makes up one-sixth of the state's total budget.
 Her plan to replace revenue lost by the tax cut relies on tourists from other states.
 Dixon has vowed not to cut police funding.
 Dixon has criticized Gretchen Whitmer for her order to shut down the Line 5 pipeline, arguing that the closing will only lead to an increase in energy prices.
 She has also criticized Whitmer's policies regarding nursing homes during the COVID-19 pandemic.
 Dixon, whose grandmother died at a nursing home amid the pandemic, accused Whitmer of being "ruled by fear".

 Voting policies

 Dixon supports the Michigan Voter ID Initiative.
 If passed, the initiative would require governmental ID to vote, end the sending of unsolicited applications for absentee ballots, abolish ballot drop boxes, prohibit ballot harvesting, restrict election expenses to be publicly funded, and toughen punishments for election fraud.
 Dixon also called for an audit of the 2020 election results in Michigan.

 Personal life

 Dixon is married to Aaron William Dixon, a financial controller, and they have four daughters.
 She is a breast cancer survivor, having been diagnosed in 2015.

-Dixon considers acting as a hobby, and has appeared in low-budget horror films.
+Dixon is an evangelical Christian.
+Dixon considers acting a hobby and has appeared in low-budget horror films.